duckdb/duckdb-web/docs/extensions/spatial/functions.md

 - if `type` = 3, returns a MultiPolygon containg all the Polygons in the collection

 If no `type` parameters is provided, the function will return a multi geometry matching the highest "surface dimension" of the contained geometries.
-E.g. if the collection contains only Points, a MultiPoint will be returned.
+E.g., if the collection contains only Points, a MultiPoint will be returned.
 But if the collection contains both Points and LineStrings, a MultiLineString will be returned.
 Similarly, if the collection contains Polygons, a MultiPolygon will be returned.
 Contained geometries of a lower surface dimension will be ignored.